Neodusk/TweetyBird/README.md

 ```

 ## Google Cloud Vision API
-Follow these [Cloud Vision API](https://cloud.google.com/vision/docs/before-you-begin) instructions to create a new project and enable the API and set up authentication
+Follow these [Cloud Vision API](https://cloud.google.com/vision/docs/before-you-begin) instructions to create a new project, enable the API and set up authentication

 Once your project is created and the API is enabled, you should have clicked the link to Crease service account key.